python/cpython/Doc/c-api/init.rst

 modules.

-Also note that combining this functionality with :cfunc:`PyGILState_\*` APIs is delicate, become these APIs assume a bijection between Python thread states and OS-level threads, an assumption broken by the presence of sub-interpreters.
+Also note that combining this functionality with :cfunc:`PyGILState_\*` APIs is delicate, because these APIs assume a bijection between Python thread states and OS-level threads, an assumption broken by the presence of sub-interpreters.
 It is highly recommended that you don't switch sub-interpreters between a pair of matching :cfunc:`PyGILState_Ensure` and :cfunc:`PyGILState_Release` calls.